openstack-archive/tripleo-docs/doc/source/containers_deployment/tips_tricks.rst

     ./docker-toool -c swift-proxy -r -e /bin/bash -u root -i -n test

-will run the swift proxy container with all the volumes, permissions etc as used at runtime but as the root user, executing /bin/bash, named 'test', and will run interactively (eg -ti).
+The above command will run the swift proxy container with all the volumes, permissions etc as used at runtime but as the root user, executing /bin/bash, named 'test', and will run interactively (eg -ti).
 This allows you to enter the container and run commands to see what is failing, perhaps install strace and strace the command etc.  You can also verify configurations or any other debugging task you may have.

 Debugging docker-puppet.py
 --------------------------